 10. Bolus Reminder alarms

 Missed Bolus Reminder alerts the user if a bolus is not given within a user-set timeframe.
 For example, if a bolus was not given within an hour after 12:00pm, your child’s usual lunch time, an Alert will ring, with a message reminding them to bolus if necessary.

 - Maximum Settings for basal rates, bolus amounts, and total daily insulin allow you to set the maximum amount of insulin that the insulin pump will allow a user to deliver as basal insulin, in a given bolus, and across the whole day.
-This can be helpful in preventing accidental over-delivery of insulin.
+This can be helpful in preventing accidental over-delivery of insulin, especially by young children.